 The most isolated way to run a real server

-Every Cube is a hardware-isolated microVM with its own kernel and a per-cube sandbox, no public IP of its own, and Cloudflare-protected web traffic.
+Every Cube is an isolated microVM with its own kernel and a per-cube sandbox, no public IP of its own, and web traffic served through a hardened managed-TLS ingress.
 Here's exactly how that works — and why it's safer than a container or a typical VPS.

 Its own kernel.
 A sandbox around every Cube.